На русском языке

 ~d P_2 = - S dT +V dP - \sum_i N_i d\mu_i + \delta A' .

-The order of addition of energy components is of such kind that we obtain the corresponding thermodynamic potential, which has its own meaning.
-Thus, the internal energy reflects the law of energy conservation, and the change in the Helmholtz free energy in an isothermal process is determined only by the difference in the work done by the system on the environment and by the environment on the system.
+The order of addition of energy components is of such kind that we obtain corresponding thermodynamic potential, which has its own meaning.
+Thus, internal energy reflects the law of energy conservation, and change in Helmholtz free energy in an isothermal process is determined only by difference in work done by the system on environment and by the environment on the system.

 Lagrangian

-One of the ways to find the equations of motion of systems and the laws of their existence is variation of the action functional, that is, variation by different variables of the time integral of Lagrangian, in order to determine the extreme and most probable states.
-Lagrangian ~ \mathcal{L} consists of several energy components, which in mechanics are either part of kinetic energy ~ T or of potential energy ~ V .
-In order to find the Lagrangian in mechanics the difference between the kinetic and potential energies is written as follows:
+One of the ways to find equations of motion of systems and laws of their existence is variation of the action functional, that is, variation by different variables of the time integral of Lagrangian, in order to determine the extreme and most probable states.
+Lagrangian ~L consists of several energy components, which in mechanics are either part of kinetic energy ~ T or of potential energy ~ V .
+In order to find the Lagrangian in mechanics the difference between kinetic and potential energies is written as follows:

-Since each mechanical system itself is a source of field, in general case a term is added in the right side of the equation which is associated with the energy of this field.
-In special relativity, the Lagrangian of a particle with mass ~M and charge ~ q in an electromagnetic field has the following form: [1]
+Since matter in each mechanical system is a source of its own fields, then in expression for Lagrangian in general case, terms associated with energies of these fields are added.
+In special relativity, Lagrangian of a particle with mass ~M and charge ~ q in electromagnetic field has the following form: [1]

 = - Mc^2 \sqrt {1-v^2/c^2} -q(\varphi- \mathbf {A \cdot v}) + \frac {\varepsilon_0}{2} \int {(E^2 -c^2 B^2)} dx^3 ,

-In this case, the Lagrangian includes three components with dimension of energy, which are associated with the relativistic energy of the particle, with the energy of the particle in the electromagnetic field, and with the electromagnetic field energy.
-The expressions for the energy components and the signs before them are chosen so that by varying the action functional we would obtain the equations of the particle’s motion in the field and Maxwell's Equations for field strengths.
+In this case, the Lagrangian includes three components with dimension of energy, which are associated with relativistic energy of the particle, with energy of the particle in electromagnetic field, and with electromagnetic field energy.
+The expressions for energy components and the signs before them are chosen so that by varying the action functional we would obtain equations of particle’s motion in the field and Maxwell's Equations for field strengths.

-Similarly, the Lagrangian is written for a single particle in the gravitational field in Lorentz-invariant theory of gravitation: [2]
+Similarly, Lagrangian is written for a single particle in gravitational field in Lorentz-invariant theory of gravitation: [2]

 ~ds = \sqrt {g_{\mu\nu}\ dx^{\mu} \ dx^{\nu}},

-and instead of the component of 4-volume ~ dx^4 during the integration over the 4-volume we should use the product ~ \sqrt {-g}dx^4 , where ~ g is the determinant of the metric tensor.
+and instead of component of 4-volume ~ dx^4 during integration over the 4-volume we should use the product ~ \sqrt {-g}dx^4 , where ~ g is determinant of metric tensor.

 Hamiltonian

-where ~\vec p_i is the generalized momentum of the i-th particle, and ~\dot {\vec q_i} is its generalized velocity.
+where ~\vec p_i is generalized momentum of i-th particle, and ~\dot {\vec q_i} is its generalized velocity.

 H=E = T + V .

-In this case, we see that the distinction between the Lagrangian and Hamiltonian is in the different signs before the potential energy ~ V of the system.
+In this case, we see that distinction between Lagrangian and Hamiltonian is in different signs before potential energy ~ V of the system.

 Invariant energy

-Invariant energy ~E_0 of a body is defined as the relativistic energy, measured by an observer who is fixed relative to the body’s center of mass.
-The standard approach involves summation of all the types of energy of the body:
+Invariant energy ~E_0 of a body is defined as relativistic energy, measured by an observer who is fixed relative to the body’s center of momentum.
+Standard approach involves summation of all types of energy of the body:

 ~E_0= E_m + E_p + E_T + U +W+ E_L ,

-where ~E_m is the rest energy of the individual matter particles, ~E_p is the pressure (compression) energy of the matter understood as the potential energy of interatomic interactions, ~E_T is thermal energy, which being summed with ~E_p yields the internal energy, ~ U is the total gravitational energy of the body, including the energy of the proper field in the body matter and beyond it and the gravitational energy in the field from external sources, ~ W is the total electromagnetic energy of the body, ~ E_L is the energy of emission interacting with the body matter.
+where ~E_m is rest energy of individual matter particles, ~E_p is pressure (compression) energy of matter understood as potential energy of interatomic interactions, ~E_T is thermal energy, which being summed with ~E_p yields internal energy, ~ U is gravitational energy of the body, including energy of proper field in the body matter and beyond it and gravitational energy in field from external sources, ~ W is electromagnetic energy of the body, ~ E_L is energy of radiation interacting with the body matter.

-There is an alternative point of view that the energy components are included in the equation for the invariant energy with negative signs: [3] [4] [5] [6] [7]
+There is an alternative point of view that energy components are included in equation for invariant energy with negative signs: [3] [4] [5] [6] [7]

 ~E_0= E_m - E_p - E_T - U -W- E_L .

 The third approach involves rethinking the nature and order of summation energies in covariant theory of gravitation (CTG).
-Method of calculating the invariant energy depends essentially on how to account for the scalar curvature and the cosmological constant in the Hamiltonian.
-In particular, the cosmological constant can be calibrated in such a way as to exclude the scalar curvature, and thus find a unique expression for the Hamiltonian.
-[8] Another innovation is that instead of the standard stress-energy tensor of matter, taking into account the inner pressure, in consideration introduces two new vector fields – the acceleration field and pressure field, with the corresponding stress-energy tensors.
-If we add the electromagnetic and gravitational fields, then obtained four fields symmetrically involved in the Lagrangian and the Hamiltonian.
-The calculation of the invariant energy in the spherical body shows that the components of the energy of all four fields cancel each other.
-Therefore the contribution to the invariant energy of system makes only potential energies of the particles which are under the influence of fields.
-[9] These energies are also partially reduced, and for the invariant energy can be written:
+Method of calculating invariant energy depends essentially on how to account for scalar curvature and cosmological constant in energy.
+In particular, the cosmological constant can be calibrated in such a way as to exclude the scalar curvature, and thus find a unique expression for the energy[8] Another innovation is that instead of standard stress-energy tensor of matter, taking into account inner pressure, in consideration introduces two new vector fields –acceleration field and pressure field, with corresponding stress-energy tensors.
+If we add electromagnetic and gravitational fields, then obtained four fields symmetrically involved in Lagrangian and energy.
+Calculation of invariant energy in spherical body shows that components of energy of all four fields cancel each other.
+Therefore contribution to invariant energy of system makes only potential energies of particles which are under influence of fields.
+[9] These energies are also partially reduced, and for invariant energy can be written:

 ~E_{0}= Mc^2=m_b c^2 - \frac {3G m^2_b}{10a}+ \frac {3 q^2_b}{40 \pi \varepsilon_0 a}.